Pathwise Test-Time Correction for Autoregressive Long Video Generation: Introduction

-Specifically, as shown in Figure~\ref{fig:distribution}, TTC applies a small number of correction steps along the stochastic sampling path, \textbf{only after the global structure has stabilized}.
-This delay prevents the generation from falling into sink-collapse~\cite{lol}, a phenomenon where newly generated frames repeatedly regress toward the sink frames instead of evolving naturally.
-At these chosen steps in the sampling path, TTC performs reference-conditioned denoising by utilizing the initial frame context to anchor a corrected clean prediction.
+At chosen steps in the sampling path, TTC performs reference-conditioned denoising by utilizing the initial frame context to anchor a corrected clean prediction.
 Then, this corrected state is re-noised back to the variance level corresponding to the current timestep, which ensures that the intervention remains compatible with the expected noise distribution.
 By integrating correction into the stochastic sampling path of the autoregressive diffusion process rather than directly replacing the denoised prediction, this mechanism suppresses long-term error accumulation and temporal drift without retraining, while preserving high-fidelity temporal coherence over extended durations.

 In this work, we show that long-horizon stability in autoregressive video generation can be achieved through test-time intervention alone.
-Our method suppresses error accumulation with negligible computational overhead, without requiring any retraining.
+Our method suppresses error accumulation with a slight computational overhead, without requiring any retraining.
 As a result, it extends the stable generation length of distilled autoregressive models from a few seconds to over 30 seconds, while achieving visual quality comparable to state-of-the-art training-based methods.
 Consistent improvements across multiple model architectures demonstrate that TTC is a robust and general solution for stabilizing distilled autoregressive diffusion models.